zalando/postgres-operator/docs/reference/cluster_manifest.md

   and `payloadColumn`).
 The CDC operator is following the [outbox pattern](https://debezium.io/blog/2019/02/19/reliable-microservices-data-exchange-with-the-outbox-pattern/).
   The application is responsible for putting events into a (JSON/B or VARCHAR) payload column of the outbox table in the structure of the specified target event type.
+The operator will create a [PUBLICATION](https://www.postgresql.org/docs/14/logical-replication-publication.html) in Postgres for all tables specified for one `database` and `applicationId`.
-The the CDC operator will consume them shortly after the transaction is committed.
+  The CDC operator will consume from it shortly after transactions are committed to the outbox table.
 The `idColumn` will be used in telemetry for the CDC operator.
 The names for `idColumn` and `payloadColumn` can be configured.
 Defaults are `id` and `payload`.
 The target `eventType` has to be defined.
 Required.

 * **filter**
   Streamed events can be filtered by a jsonpath expression for each table.